althonos/pyhmmer/docs/benchmarks.rst

 .. image:: _images/bench-v0.4.0.svg

-The overhead of pyHMMER has been reduced, and has a much smaller effect when using a high number of threads.
+The overhead of PyHMMER has been reduced, and has a much smaller effect when using a high number of threads.

 The main thread has been updated so that it only loads the next `pyhmmer.plan7.HMM`